-If the answer to this essential question is no, I find it easier to let go.
-If the object in question does not make me happy, then it goes.
-If it isn’t useful, it goes.
-Sentiment behind an item is all well and good if you have a place for it in your home and in your life.
-If you are living with minimal square footage though, or have just made the decision to live with less, then you need to make the tough decisions.
+Finding sentiment behind an item is all well and good if you have a place for it in your home and in your life.
+But, if you are living with minimal square footage, or have just made the decision to live with less, then you need to make the tough decisions.

-I’m a slow learner at this whole minimalism thing, but so far, every bit of the project has been worth it.
-I have a lot of tough decisions ahead of me, but I’m ready and willing for the challenge.
+I’m a slow learner at this whole minimalism thing.
+But so far, every bit of the project has been worth it.
+I still have a lot of tough decisions ahead of me.
+But, I’m ready and willing for the challenge.
 I’m even down to 18 scarves. 😉